videlais/learning-ink-unity/_chapters/chapter8/index.md

 Whenever a new scripting component is added, its C\# file is added to the Assets folder.
 With the Ink Unity Integration plugin installed, it will be the newest file.

-Double-click this file to open it in Visual Studio.
+Double-click this file to open it in your code editor.

+> **Note:** As of 2025, Unity supports multiple IDEs including Visual Studio, Visual Studio Code, and JetBrains Rider.
+Your default editor can be set in **Edit → Preferences → External Tools** (Windows/Linux) or **Unity → Settings → External Tools** (macOS).

 ```CSharp
 using System.Collections;